 Run Fans When Possible

-Heat and humidity can make the hottest parts of the day difficult in Florida, but cooler nights can allow you to give your air conditioner a break by shutting it off and running fans instead.
+Heat and humidity can make the hottest parts of the day difficult, but cooler nights can allow you to give your air conditioner a break by shutting it off and running fans instead.
 Opening your doors and windows and allowing the cooler air from outside to naturally keep your home comfortable uses a small fraction of the energy that your air conditioner does, and doesn’t contribute to its wear and tear.
 Therefore, letting small fans handle keeping you cool during the night can prolong the life of your air conditioner and help it function better when you need it most: during the warmest parts of the day.

 Run Your Bathroom Fan